Major Festivals of India

 There are many types of religious festivals celebrated in India.
 Some important of them are discussed below:

-The most colorful festival of the Hindus is Holi.
+It is the most colorful festival of the Hindus.
 It generally lasts for two days.
 The ceremony of “Holika Dahan” is observed on the first day.
 On the following day, people play holi by painting the face and clothes of each others.
 They also throw colors on to friendly passers-by.
 Holi festival is generally celebrated in between the month of end of February and beginning of March.
-It is also known as Spring Festival.

 Also read: Significance of Holi Festival